moefrumkin/raspi-os/README.md

 ## Acknowledgements

 I am grateful for the mentorship that Tahmid Rahman has provided throughout this project.

-This project was originally conceived as a group effort, hence the early commits by other contributers.
-However, due to their outside commitments, the project became a personal endeavor.
-At this point, I have written or modified all of the code in the current codebase.

 I asked questions on Stack Overflow as [Someone](https://stackoverflow.com/users/7492736/someone) and on the Raspberry Pi forums as [SomeoneElse](https://forums.raspberrypi.com/memberlist.php?mode=viewprofile&u=378617).